Script (Unicode): Script versus writing system

 Writing system is sometimes treated as a synonym for "script".
 However, it also can be used as the specific concrete writing system supported by a script.
 For example, the Vietnamese writing system is supported by the Latin script.
-A writing system may also cover more than one script; for example, the Japanese writing system makes use of the Han, Hiragana and Katakana scripts.
+A writing system may also cover more than one script; for example, the Japanese writing system makes use of the kanji, hiragana and katakana scripts.

 Most writing systems can be broadly divided into several categories: logographic, syllabic, alphabetic (or segmental), abugida, abjad and featural; however, all features of any of these may be found in any given writing system in varying proportions, often making it difficult to purely categorize a system.
 The term complex system is sometimes used to describe those where the admixture makes classification problematic.

 Unicode supports all of these types of writing systems through its numerous scripts.
 Unicode also adds further properties to characters to help differentiate the various characters and the ways they behave within Unicode text-processing algorithms.